The Corporate Tax Planning Law Review: Switzerland

 ii EU proposals on taxation of the digital economy

-Beyond these favourable statements of intent regarding the digital economy and the need to preserve innovation, the digital economy has not resulted in any substantial changes to Swiss tax law.
+Beyond these favourable statements of intent regarding the digital economy and the need to preserve innovation, the question of the digital economy has not resulted in any substantial changes to Swiss tax law.

 iii Tax treaties

 Switzerland has an extensive network of DTTs, most of which closely follow the OECD MC.
 Switzerland has concluded treaties with over 80 jurisdictions, including most European countries, the United States, Russia, Japan and China.
-On 17 July 2019, the United States ratified the 2009 Protocol to the DTT between Switzerland and the United States.
+In 2020, Switzerland signed protocols with Cyprus, Liechtenstein and Malta amending the DTTs to bring them up to the minimum BEPS standards.
+Furthermore, the Swiss Federal Council adopted key measures concerning a new DTT with Bahrain, as well as amendments to the DTT with Kuwait.

 Additionally, an agreement between Switzerland and the European Union eliminates withholding tax if the parent company has directly held 25 per cent or more of the subsidiary's share capital for at least two years.